We’ve joined the top 16% of UK companies by receiving the We Invest In People Gold award. Here’s how we put our people first.

 We’d successfully turned our culture into an essential part of our brand.
 But we didn’t want to stop there.
 It was time to go for gold.

 To achieve Silver, we made several wide-reaching changes to the way we did things.
-To receive the Investors in People Gold award, we took these even further, including:
+To receive the We Invest In People Gold award, we took these even further, including:

 - Revamping our training programme to give new hires the best possible start as Wordbankers.